markusahlstrand/cloudworker-router/README.md

+> [!IMPORTANT]
+> Use [Hono](https://hono.dev) instead of this package.
+It's a fantastic router and once it was released there is no need for this package anymore.
+The api is very similar so it's a easy migration.

 # Cloudworker Router V4

 The router V4 is an update to make it behave more like koa-router with a the more familiar `async (ctx, next)` syntax.